 - A full recognition of your professional qualifications: This means that your qualifications have been found to be fully equivalent to the corresponding German qualification and that you have also met all of the other requirements (for example language skills).
-Once you have obtained a valid job offer, you can apply for a visa from the German mission located in your home country.
+Once you have obtained a valid job offer, you can apply for a work visa for qualified professionals from the German mission located in your home country.
 More information about this can be found in the visa section.
-Once you are on German soil, you need to apply for a residence permit issued by the foreigners authority to persons for the purpose of working in nursing care (Section 18 (4) Act on the Residence).
+Once you are on German soil, you need to apply for a residence permit issued by the foreigners authority.
 Please note that in Germany, nursing is a vocational training qualification, and not, like in many other countries, a university course.
 Consequently, the EU Blue Card does not apply to nurses wishing to work in Germany.

 - A partial recognition of your professional qualifications: If the authority scrutinising your application finds that your level of theoretical and practical skills is not sufficient for your qualifications to be fully recognised, you can opt to take an adaptation course in Germany which will bring your qualifications in line with the requirements.
-If certain criteria are met, you may be granted a visa for the purpose of the recognition of professional qualifications (Section 17a Act on the Residence).
+If certain criteria are met, you may be granted a visa for the recognition of foreign qualifications.
 This visa gives you 18 months to acquire the missing qualifications by undergoing further training.
 The training courses you take need to be relevant for the recognition of your professional qualifications.
 This includes adaptation courses, preparatory courses for examinations, language courses or further training in-house at a company.
 You are allowed to work part-time and earn money as an auxiliary nurse whilst undergoing adaptation training in Germany.
 Once you have been granted full recognition, your residence permit may be extended for up to one year, giving you time to find employment as a nursing professional.
-Detailed information about how you can apply for a visa under Section 17a Act on the Residence can be found in the visa section.
+Detailed information about how you can apply for a visa can be found in the visa section.